rvcapps/niurvc/README.md

 # Beta App Testers

 ## Requirements:
+- iPhone \ iPad
+- Free Github account
-- 5-10 minutes a day(at most) testing new features and submitting bugs you find
+- 5-10 minutes a day(at most) testing new features and submitting issues you find

 ## How do I get started?